Schlaefer/Saito/README.md

 composer test-all
 ```

-See `Gruntfile`, `packages.json` and `composer.json` for additional scripts to run.
+See the `Gruntfile`, `packages.json` and `composer.json` for additional devleopment-commands.

 ### Create Production Files

-Create minimized assets with:
+To generate all the minimized assets for production:

 ```shell
 grunt release
 ```

-Create a release-zip:
+### Create A Release Zip

+To generate a zip-package as found on the release page for distribution:

 ```shell
 vendor/bin/phing